sony/nnabla/doc/python/file_format_converter/compress_network.rst

 ------------

-Neural networks show reliable results on AI fields, such as object recognition and detections are useful in real applications.
+Neural networks show reliable results on AI fields, such as object recognition and detection are useful in real applications.
 Concurrent to the the progress in recognition, the increase of IoT devices at the edge of the network is producing a massive amount of data to be computed to data centers, pushing network bandwidth requirements to the limit.
 Despite